- 45 Hour Hold

 Students who have registered for the requisite courses with the prerequisites currently in progress will be reviewed for satisfactory completion at the end of Fall and Spring Semesters and Summer Terms.
 If prerequisites are not completed satisfactorily, the requisite registered courses will be deleted from their schedules.
 Students will be notified of this deletion through their myUTSAmail electronic mail accounts (or the preferred e-mail account they designated in ASAP).

 Online courses and programs are offered and supported by individual UT institutions participating in the UT Online Consortium (UTOC).
 At the undergraduate level, UTSA does not participate as a host school.
-For information on the UTOC visit the Web site at www.utcoursesonline.org/.
-The Texas Information System (TIS) Web site (https://tis.telecampus.utsystem.edu/) is the central data hub for UTOC students.
+For more information, visit the UTOC Web site.
+The Texas Information System (TIS) Web site is the central data hub for UTOC students.
 Students should check with their academic advisors to ensure that enrollments in UTOC courses will satisfy their degree requirements.
-For more information, see UT Online Consortium in Chapter 6, Academic Resources and Student Services, of this bulletin or visit the UTOC Web site.
+For more information, see UT Online Consortium in Academic Resources of this bulletin or visit the UTOC Web site.

 No more than six hours of independent study courses, regardless of discipline, will apply toward a degree.
 Specifically, for baccalaureate degrees, no more than a total of six hours of independent study courses will apply to a major and a minor, to a double major, or to concurrent degrees.